Ugo Mazzucchelli: Need for a plan?

 Ugo Mazzucchelli was the leader of the Carrara anarchists in 1945, and would remain so for a long time, albeit not without a number of bitter conflicts with other senior comrades which led to some lacerating divisions inside the local libertarian movement.
 The need for "virtuous industriousness" and the urgent need for major reconstruction of everything from residential and industrial buildings, to social and political structures, after two decades of dictatorship and two years of bloody civil war, rendered more destructive by the intensive involvement of foreign armies, signalled a powerful need for leadership even in the anarchist movement, with its tradition of internal dissent.
 Mazzucchelli was able to formulate a strategy for a future based on "concrete, rational and reason-based anarchism" to be implemented progressively, which might transform workers' living and labour conditions.
 It is hard to ignore the extent to which, as he elaborated them, Ugo Mazzucchelli's plans revolved around Ugo Mazzucchelli.
-Carrara should become the national capital of Italian anarchism - which from some perspectives it already, informally was - which would involve transferring all the movement's "most prepared comrades" to the "marble metropolis": the objective was to combine the determination and sensibilities already present in a substantial proportion of the city's population with modern libertarian thinking.
-In many respects Mazzucchelli was very far from being a lone voice in highlighting the movement's need for a more focused strategy.
+Carrara should become the national capital of Italian anarchism - which, from some perspectives, it already, informally, was - which would involve transferring all the movement's "most prepared comrades" to the "marble metropolis": the objective was to combine the determination and sensibilities already present in a substantial proportion of the city's population with modern libertarian thinking.
+In many respects, Mazzucchelli was very far from being a lone voice in highlighting the movement's need for a more focused strategy.
 The agreement to hold the anarchists' first national postwar congress in Carrara was an important early step in establishing the city's credentials as the centre of Italian anarchism.
 He took care to maximise the involvement in the congress of nationally well-known comrades, including Ugo Fedeli, Alfonso Failla, Umberto Marzocchi and Pier Carlo Masini.
 One influential comrade who backed Mazzucchelli's strategy was Alberto Meschi, originally from the north, but a man whose close links to Carrara nevertheless went back more than twenty years.
 There were other supporters.
 Most of the nationally well-known comrades remained at best equivocal, however.
-Someone who did not see merit in Mazzucchelli's plan was Romualdo Del Papa, who in the judgement of some sources had emerged in 1945 as co-leader of the Carrara anarchists, jointly with Mazzucchelli.
+Someone who did not see merit in Mazzucchelli's plan was Romualdo Del Papa, who, in the judgement of some sources, had emerged in 1945 as co-leader of the Carrara anarchists, jointly with Mazzucchelli.
 Mazzucchelli would soon become exasperated with Del Papa's "pragmatic" approach to post-war Carrara politics.
 Del Papa was happy to accept as a political ally almost anyone who had identified with the antifascist resistance during the Mussolini years, and when forced to choose would even repudiate Communist Party allies in order to back Randolfo Pacciardi of the centre-left RPI.
-Differences in approach between Mazzucchelli and Romualdo Del Papa soon degenerated into an intense and lasting feud, fuelled both by political differences and by what one sources terms the "strong personalities" of the two men.
+Differences in approach between Mazzucchelli and Romualdo Del Papa soon degenerated into an intense and lasting feud, fuelled both by political differences and by what one source terms the "strong personalities" of the two men.